Sentences and Questions

 ESL was/were worksheet for elementary A1-A2: gap-fill, binary choice, rewriting sentences

-ESL Was or Were Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Error Correction
+ESL Was or Were Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Rewriting Sentences

-ESL Was or Were Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Error Correction This useful was or were worksheet helps students practice the past simple of the verb 'to be'.
-Students begin with a gap-fill exercise where they complete sentences with 'was' or 'were'.
-Students then complete sentences by choosing either 'was' or 'were'.
-Finally, students rewrite sentences changing the verb 'to be' into the past simple (was or were).
+ESL Was or Were Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Rewriting Sentences In this useful was and were worksheet, students practice the past simple of 'be' by completing a gap-fill, choosing the correct form, and rewriting present-tense sentences in the past.
+Students begin by completing sentences with was or were.
+Students then complete sentences by choosing was or were.
+Next, students rewrite sentences changing 'am', 'is', 'are' into the past simple (was, were).
+Finally, check the correct answers with the class and review how to use was and were.

 Were You...?